openzipkin/zipkin/zipkin-server/RATIONALE.md

 ## Java 17

 As Zipkin Server is a Spring Boot 3 application, it requires minimum JRE 17 to run.
-The collector and storage modules it uses remain at Java 11 bytecode until the zipkin-dependencies job can run on JRE 17, or its tests no longer share storage classes.
+Its collector and storage modules are also used by zipkin-dependencies which as of version 3.2 can operate on JRE 17 (due to Spark 3.4+).

 ## Modules